-From the time the ice is no longer a bridge on which you see crowds driving with such vivacity on business or pleasure, every one is looking eagerly for its breaking away, to remove the bar to the conti-Vol. III.
-C nually nually wished and expected event, of the arrival of ships from that world from whence we have seemed so long in a manner excluded.
+ing away, to remove the bar to the continually wished and expected event, of the arrival of ships from that world from whence we have seemed so long in a manner excluded.

 The hour is come; I have been with a crowd of both fexes, and all ranks, hailing the propitious moment: our fituation, on the top of Cape Diamond, gave us a prospect some leagues above and below the town; above Cape Diamond the river was open, it was so below Point Levi, the rapidity of the current having forced a passage for the water under the transparent bridge, which for more than a league continued firm.